devOpifex/communicate/README.md

 ### Defaults

-You can also specifiy the function defaults as done below.
+You can also specifiy callback functions' argument defaults as done below.

 ```r
 library(shiny)